badbatch/graphql-box/README.md

 ## Summary

-* Simple interface for making queries, mutations and subscriptions.
 * Automatically aggregate queries and mutations into fewer network requests.
 * Reduce server requests with response, query path and object entity caching.
 * Type level control of what gets cached using http cache-control directives.